CoQ10 Benefit dosage statin drug use and side effects

 I have some tremors in my hands.
-I am on Rhytmol / Propafenon for my arrythmias.
-I tried going off it, but the arrythmias returned.
+I am on Rhytmol / Propafenon for my arrhythmias.
+I tried going off it, but the arrhythmias returned.
 I tried substituting with Magnesium, CoQ10, and fish oil, but to no avail.
-I've heard the taurine can help reduce the tremors.
+I’ve heard the taurine can help reduce the tremors.
 Is that true?
-What else might someone take?

 A. We have seen no research to indicate taurine would be of benefit.

 See a YouTube information video on Coenzyme Q10 health benefit